BOOKMARK US WHILE YOU ARE READING!

 · Print up a mini story or background piece about the theme and storyline of your adventure treasure hunt and distribute them to the participants before they begin.
 It will generate a lot of enthusiasm when your participants get consumed with the story.

-· Once the event is proven as a success, it could easily be turned into an annual event, as it did with several of my clients.
-Teams from the year before often reassembled in later hunts to try once more to win the prize.
-A continuing plaque or trophy could be displayed with the current and all past year's winners.
+· Once the treasure hunt event is proven a success, it could easily be turned into an annual event, as it did with several of my clients.
+Teams from the year before's treasure hunt often reassembled in later hunts to try once more to win the prize.
+A continuing plaque or trophy could be displayed with the current and all past year's treasure hunt winners.

 Perhaps the greatest part about planning a themed treasure hunt adventure for your next fundraiser, besides all the excitement it will generate, is the fact that it has a potentially very high chance of having very little overhead costs.
 Aside from some photocopies and footwork, few other expenses need to be expended - now that is music to a fundraiser's ears!

 Plan something new and exciting that everyone will remember in future years!
 Plan a treasure of a fundraiser!